 In 2003, the Company acquired Darphin, a Paris-based prestige skin care company, as well as Rodan + Fields, a dermatologist-created skin care line (Rodan + Fields was sold in 2007).
 It also signed a licensing agreement with Michael Kors, an American fashion designer, for beauty products.

-In 2004, the Company’s BeautyBank division launched four brands — American Beauty, Flirt!, Good Skin Labs and Grassroots Research Labs, sold exclusively in Kohl’s department stores (American Beauty and Grassroots Research Labs were discontinued in 2014).
-In the same year, the Company also signed a licensing agreement with Sean John, the fashion house led by Sean "Diddy" Combs in 2004 and with real estate mogul Donald J. Trump for Donald Trump, The Fragrance (Donald Trump, The Fragrance was discontinued in 2007 and Sean John was discontinued in 2012).
+In 2004, the Company’s BeautyBank division launched four brands — American Beauty, Flirt!, Good Skin Labs and Grassroots Research Labs, sold exclusively in Kohl’s department stores (American Beauty and Grassroots Research Labs were discontinued in 2014, and the Company ended its relationship with Kohl’s in 2014).
+In 2004, the Company also signed a licensing agreement with Sean John, the fashion house led by Sean "Diddy" Combs in 2004 and with real estate mogul Donald J. Trump for Donald Trump, The Fragrance (Donald Trump, The Fragrance was discontinued in 2007, and Sean John was discontinued in 2012).

 In 2005, the Company signed a license with the Italian design house Missoni and with designer Tom Ford to develop fragrances (Missoni was discontinued in 2011).

-In 2006, BeautyBank introduced Daisy Fuentes and signed an agreement with Coach to develop fragrance and related products (Daisy Fuentes was discontinued in 2010).
+In 2006, BeautyBank introduced Daisy Fuentes and signed an agreement with Coach to develop fragrance and related products (Daisy Fuentes was discontinued in 2010, and our license agreement with Coach expired in June 2015).

 In 2007, the Company acquired Ojon Corporation, a Canadian prestige hair care and skincare company that markets naturally-derived, wild-crafted hair and skin care products using ingredients found in the world's rainforests.
 The Company signed a global licensing agreement with Ford Motor Company to develop Mustang, a fragrance for men, also in 2007 (Mustang was discontinued in 2010).